-I am a retired Submarine Ordnance Officer (U.S. Navy) with my anchor now set firmly in Marble, NC.
+I am a retired Submarine Ordnance Officer (U.S. Navy) with my anchor now set in the Woodfin NC community just north of Asheville.
 That's me on the port side.
 While I have taken off the uniform for the last time, I am remiss in providing an updated picture.
 Perhaps I will get to that one day.

 I spent a total of thirty (30) years, two (2) months and twenty (20) days in military service to the United States.
-I began my Navy career as a Seaman Recruit when I entered the service in October 1977.
+I enlisted in the U.S in May 1977 and began my Navy career as an Seaman Recruit.
 In April 1988, then a Chief Missile Technician, I was commissioned an Ensign, Limited Duty Officer (Submarine Ordnance).
-From Chief to Ensign seemed a fall of epic proportions, but the climb up the ranks again was both challenging and rewarding.
+Going from a "goat" (Chief Petty Officer) to Ensign seemed a fall in prestige of epic proportions, but the climb up the commissioned ranks was both challenging and rewarding.

 The Navy was a great adventure.
 Previous duty assignments spanned the globe.
 I served at naval installations in Scotland, Hawaii, Guam, and up and down the eastern U. S. seaboard.
-I had some fantastic experiences on and below the vast Pacific and Atlantic oceans.
+I had some fantastic experiences on and below the vast Atlantic, Indian and Pacific oceans.

-For six years after leaving the Navy, I was a partner in a wholesale live bait distribution business located in Andrews, NC.
-A family illness caused me to leave the business and today I spend my time as an independent Microsoft Word developer and consultant.I started participating in the Microsoft Word newsgroups while working on a revision to the Submarine Force Nuclear Weapons Safety and Security Manual in 2001.
+For six years after leaving the Navy, I was a owner\partner in a wholesale live bait distribution business located in Andrews, NC.
+A family illness caused me to leave the business and today I play/work as an independent Microsoft Word developer and consultant.I started participating in the Microsoft Word support forums while working on a revision to the Submarine Force Nuclear Weapons Safety and Security Manual in 2001.
 This was a monumental task and I found lots of answers and tips from Word users all over the world.
 Soon, I was answering more questions than I was asking and in April 2003 I was designated a Microsoft Word MVP.
 The MVP designation was renewed each year for the next six years.

 I suspect that all of my MVP award nominations were not for what I knew, but for how much I enjoyed helping others work through and use some of the many Word features.
 Sharing my eclectic collection of Microsoft Word Tips was my primary reason for creating this website.